cheater/Commander-16-Ideas/README.md

 issue tracker is open to everyone.
 There is also a [wiki] here which we will can use.

-David Murray doesn't know anything about this bug tracker.
+David Murray doesn't know anything about this bug tracker (surprise, David!).
 I have created it so that conversation that currently happens in the Facebook group can be done in a more orderly fashion.
 If David wants I'll shut this down, but I thought this would be of great use to other people and would make it simpler for everyone to see what ideas people are voicing and who can provide technical support as developers and substantial contributors to this project.
+Once we have a nice "database" of issues the team can look through the issues and gather an understanding of what the people think.

 **If you are a user who would just like to see what's going on**, feel free to browse the issues in this repository.
 But bear in mind: **this is not a chat